Symposium Program

 Learning Objectives

-About Dr. Sara Mitchell
+About Dr. Ryan Muir

 Dr. Angela Golas

-Severe Persistent Mental Illness (SPMI) in Late Life Neurocognitive and Management Considerations
+Severe Persistent Mental Illness (SPMI) in Late Life: Neurocognitive and Management Considerations

 Understand the impact of aging with psychosis